nikhil27gargeya/nikhil27gargeya.github.io/basics.md

 Reference: an alias variable

-One difference between a pointer and a reference is
+One difference between a pointer and a reference is that a pointer can be reassigned

 Shared Pointer:
 pointer that retains shared ownership of an object through a reference count, used for memory management